Special constable: Quebec

 In Quebec, special constables are peace officers.
 Their mission is to maintain peace, order and public security, to prevent and repress crime and, according to the jurisdiction specified in their deeds of appointment, to enforce the law and municipal by-laws, and to apprehend offenders.
+Special Constables employed by the Ministry of public safety have full police powers and are armed.

 Ontario

 In Ontario, special constables generally have full police powers and can be employed by police services, which are maintained by municipalities, or special constabularies, which can be maintained by transit agencies, public housing corporations, parks authorities, and universities.

 Special constables employed by police forces are generally tasked with courtroom security, offender transportation, and overseeing holding cells, but since the late 2010s, an increasing number of Ontario police services employ special constables in frontline policing roles.
 The municipal police force in Brantford, Ontario employs special constables to provide foot patrols in the city's downtown core, while the police service in Cobourg has used special constables for beach patrols, downtown patrols, traffic collision investigations, and other duties since 2018.
 Other police forces use special constables to investigate traffic collisions, collect evidence, or manage emergency or crime scenes.

 In addition to police services, any organization can request authorization from a local police services board — a commission governing police and law enforcement services for each local or regional municipality in the province — to raise a special constabulary for the purposes of providing police services on or in relation to the authorized organization's land or mandate.
 Organizations which operate across the jurisdictions of several independent police services boards, such as GO Transit, usually receive special constabulary authorization directly from the provincial government.
 Other organizations, such as the University of Toronto, which maintains three semi-independent campuses across the jurisdiction of two separate police services boards, receive authorization from each individual police services board.

-Since 2018, special constabularies in the province have been prohibited from referring to themselves as police services, with the exceptions of the Niagara Parks Police Service, an armed special constabulary of the Niagara Parks Commission, and the University of Windsor Campus Police, an unarmed special constabulary in Windsor, Ontario.
+Since 2018, special constabularies in the province have been prohibited from referring to themselves as police services, with the exception of the Niagara Parks Police Service, an armed special constabulary of the Niagara Parks Commission.
 Previously, special constabularies maintained by universities were usually referred to as campus or community police.